sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-email-alerts.md

 linkTitle: "Send Email Alerts"
 guide_title: "Send email alerts with the Sensu Go Email Handler"
 type: "guide"
-description: "Here’s how to send alerts to your email with the Sensu Go Email Handler.
-Use handlers to send events to your technology of choice (in this case, email) to alert you of incidents and help you resolve them more quickly."
+description: "Send notifications based on Sensu Go observability event data to an email address to alert you of incidents and help you resolve them more quickly."
 weight: 20
 version: "6.3"
 product: "Sensu Go"